Javier Marías: Writing

 His translations included work by Updike, Hardy, Conrad, Nabokov, Faulkner, James, Stevenson, and Browne.
-In 1979 he won the Spanish national award for translation for his version of Sterne's Tristram Shandy.
-Between 1983 and 1985 he lectured in Spanish literature and translation at the University of Oxford.
+In 1979, he won the Spanish national award for translation for his version of Sterne's Tristram Shandy.
+Between 1983 and 1985, Marías lectured in Spanish literature and translation at the University of Oxford.

-In 1986 Marías published El hombre sentimental (The Man of Feeling), and in 1989 he published Todas las almas (All Souls), which was set at Oxford University.
+In 1986, Marías published El hombre sentimental (The Man of Feeling), and in 1989 he published Todas las almas (All Souls), which was set at Oxford University.
 The Spanish film director Gracia Querejeta released El Último viaje de Robert Rylands (Robert Rylands' Last Journey), adapted from Todas las almas, in 1996.